-Tiradito Nikkei — sashimi cured in lime juice, aji, and sesame oil
+Tiradito Nikkei — sashimi cured in lime juice with aji & sesame oil

-Chorros & Soup — steamed mussels, salsa criolla, aji, and bonito broth
+Chorros & Soup — steamed mussels, salsa criolla, aji, bonito broth

-Causa Nikkei — spicy potato purée, citrus, tuna salad, and nori
+Causa Nikkei — spicy potato roll, citrus, tuna salad & nori

-Anticuchos & Yakitori — grilled meat & vegetable skewers
+Anticuchos & Yakitori — grilled chicken & vegetable skewers

 Escabeche & Nanbanzuke — fried fish in a sweet & sour pickling sauce

-Arroz con Mariscos & Ikasumi Chahan — purple rice, shrimp, and cilantro
+Arroz con Mariscos & Ikasumi Chahan — purple rice, shrimp & cilantro